A collection of cars and bikes that I’ve owned and used over the years. Some great and some not so great.

 This rather long named camera was bought in December 1993 to allow photos to be taken quickly without the fuss of the SLR.
 This camera was easy to use all round.

-Bought when I was in Year 11 (aka Form 5 in 1979) this was my introduction to 35mm SLR photography.
-This was a great reliable camera which saw many years and miles of service.
+I bought my Praktica LTL3 when I was in Year 11 (aka Form 5 in 1979) and was my introduction to 35mm SLR photography.
+This is a great reliable camera which saw many years and miles of service.

 The Olympus Trip 35 is and excellent camera belonged to Karen’s father.
 It took clear photos using several ranges on the lens, the light meter used a solar cell and it did not need a battery.